Best Pocket Wifi in Japan: Pupuru Wifi Rental Review

 Pupuru Pocket Wifi Japan

 There are a number of pocket wifi rental companies in Japan and my google search led me to 3 different providers with reasonable prices – Pupuru, Global Advanced Communications (GAC) and wifi-hire.
-All of these providers rent out high-speed pocket wifis within similar price range between USD 50 to USD 60 for 1 week of rental.
+All of these providers rent out high-speed unlimited pocket wifis within similar price range of about USD 70 for 1 week of rental or just about USD 10 per day.
 If you will be in Japan for less than a week, the pocket wifi rental fee will definitely cost less.

 1. Extensive Coverage.
-I availed the 75 mbps E-mobile pocket wifi rental from Pupuru and was very happy with its extensive coverage.
-During my trip to Tokyo, Hakone and suburb areas surrounding Mount Fuji, I was able to get wifi connection 99% of the time from my Pupuru pocket wifi.
+I availed from Pupuru and was very happy with its extensive coverage.
+During my trip to Tokyo, Kyoto, Osaka, Lake Kawaguchi, Hakone, suburb areas surrounding Mount Fuji and Japan Alps, I was able to get wifi connection 99% of the time from my Pupuru pocket wifi.
 The only time that the wifi connection went down was during the 30-minute Lake Ashi pirate ship cruise in Hakone.
 However, this is highly understandable since the lake is surrounded by mountain ranges and the downtime only lasted for 30 minutes.

-3. Live Availability of Pocket Wifi Units.
+3. High Availability of Pocket Wifi Units.
 My initial choices were a toss between GAC and Pupuru since both provide similar services with almost same prices.
 It is no doubt that GAC is more popular.
-However, when I tried to book for a pocket wifi unit from GAC’s website, their stock availability process seems to be manual requiring one day of waiting time for them to confirm.
-GAC did respond within one day but only to be notified that stocks are not available for my travel dates.
+However, when I tried to book for a pocket wifi unit from GAC’s website, I was informed a day after I submitted my booking that their pocket wifi is out of stock for my travel dates.
 So I went to book with Pupuru’s website and it went without a hitch.
-The only requirement of Pupuru is for you to respond to their confirmation email with a scanned copy of your passport.
+Since then, I always book with Pupuru and they always have stock even if I head to Japan during super peak seasons most of the time.

-I have used Pupuru’s service twice and had my pocket wifi sent to different hotels on separate occasions.
-So far, my rented pocket wifi from Pupuru had always arrived in the hotel ahead of me.
-I just pick it up from the front desk upon check-in.
+I have used Pupuru’s service at least 5 times and had my pocket wifi sent to different hotels and different airport counters on separate occasions.
+So far, my rented pocket wifi from Pupuru had always arrived ahead of me ready for my pick up.
+For hotel deliveries, I just pick it up from the front desk upon check-in.
 You have to email the hotel in advance that you are expecting a package.
 The hotels will be happy to receive your pocket wifi package for you as long as the recipient name matches with the guest name in your hotel booking and the rental has been pre-paid online.

 The return process of Pupuru is likewise very easy since a prepaid courier envelope is sent together with the pocket wifi package.
 I just zipped up the pocket wifi and its accessories back in the black pouch after use, sealed it in the provided orange prepaid courier envelope and left it to the hotel concierge for mail back to Pupuru.
 See, the return process is as easy as 1-2-3 but make sure you return the the rented pocket wifi while you are in Japan.